Agent Observability vs Evaluation vs Benchmarking (2026)

 | 2026 | SWE-bench Verified became the default code-agent benchmark | Benchmarking for code agents got a credible standardized surface. |

-- Observability - traceAI is Apache 2.0 OTel-based and auto-instruments 35+ frameworks across Python, TypeScript, Java, and C#.
-Live trace ingestion, ClickHouse storage, and the Agent Command Center render the trace tree with span-kind filtering and per-cohort comparison.
+- Observability. traceAI is Apache 2.0 OTel-native, auto-instruments 50+ AI surfaces across Python, TypeScript, Java, and C# (Spring Boot starter, Spring AI, LangChain4j, Semantic Kernel), and renders the live trace tree with span-kind filtering and per-cohort comparison.
+14 span kinds (

 Sources